What is a Literary Analysis?

 Structure an outline keeping in mind the tools you have already focused.
 Start your analysis with introductory paragraph. just involves to discuss the central idea of the essay or story within two to three lines.

 Write a Working Statement For Your Thesis

 Create a working statement for your analysis.
 Your statement must be based on the evidences you have studied and on what you are looking forward from these evidences.

 Write the Body of the Literary Analysis

 Keeping in mind the outline of your paper, create the body paragraphs of your analysis.
 Here you will discuss the analysis of all the questions in details.
 These questions involve those that have been generated in the beginning.

-This section which draws out the conclusion of the literary analysis is the most important part of any paper.
+This section which is the most important part of any paper.
 Whether you are going with a research paper, thesis or analysis you have to present strong concluding remarks.
 This is, actually, a part that readers remember the most.

 So, restate the thesis statement in the conclusion of your literary analysis.
 Sum up all the evidences.
 However, never introduce any new idea in this part.
 Close your analysis with a thoughtful statement.